Dawson206/Water-Reminder/README.md

 - `pygame`: For sound playback functionality.
 - `pystray`: To create a system tray icon with options for app control.
 - `ctypes`, `comtypes`: For handling Windows-specific APIs such as detecting audio device changes.
-- `winreg`: For managing the Windows registry for autostart functionality.
 - `configparser`: For storing and loading user settings from a configuration file.

 ## How It Works: